 Mosquito eaters are also called crane flies, daddy long legs, mosquito hawks, skeeter eaters, and sometimes, gollywhoppers.
 There are more than 4,200 species of crane flies belonging to the family Tipulidae and all of them are known to be very peaceful insects and they are rarely considered as pests.
 No need to set up traps and kill them.

-- what do mosquito eaters look like
+- what does a mosquito eater look like